h12w/gspec/README.md

 suite package provides a convenient way to gather and run TestFuncs. suite.Add adds a TestFunc to a global slice and suite.Test runs all the gathered tests.
-Other parameters like path and concurrent are provided by command-line flag.
+Other parameters like path and concurrent are provided by command-line flags.

 ###Test report
 Test results are reported via extension.Reporter interface by the core.